Mandatory Ethics Training: Important Updates

 Expected Length of Time to Complete the Ethics Training

 We understand that not all employees have access to seated computers on the job.
-Accordingly, we have reserved the NEIU Human Resources Testing and Training Center on the following dates/times for employees to work on the Ethics Training programs:
+Please contact the NEIU Ethics Officer for information on computer labs or other options for your training.

 Confirmation of Ethics Training Completion